apache/incubator-heron/website/content/docs/concepts/streamlet-api.md

 ### Clone operations

 Clone operations enable you to create any number of "copies" of a streamlet.
-Each of the "copy" streamlets contains all the elements of and can be manipulated just like the "original" streamlet.
+Each of the "copy" streamlets contains all the elements of the original and can be manipulated just like the original streamlet.

+#### Java example

 ```java
 import java.util.List;